Tegbesu: Administration

 Tegbesu ruled over Dahomey at a point where it needed to increase its legitimacy over those who it had recently conquered.
 As a result, Tegbesu is often credited with a number of administrative changes in the kingdom in order to establish the legitimacy of the kingdom.

 Since he had spent significant time during his youth in Oyo, much of the kingdom was fashioned along administrative aspects of that empire.
 Tegbesu returned the capital from Allada to Abomey, while creating a puppet king to rule in Allada.
 He increased the number of wives of the king in order to establish wide family connections throughout the kingdom.
 The Palace complex was styled along those of Oyo and a number of administrative positions were created that had existed in Oyo.
-Most notably, Tegbesu had multiple traders in Ouidah put to death and replaced with individuals loyal to him.
+Most notably, Tegbesu had multiple traitors in Ouidah put to death and replaced with individuals loyal to him.
 In addition, instead of having different administrative positions to deal with each different European power, he created the Yevogan in 1745, a central bureaucrat to deal with all European trade.

 In addition, Tegbesu's rule is the one with the first significant kpojito or mother of the leopard with Hwanjile in that role.
 The kpojito became a prominently important person in Dahomey royalty.
 Hwanjile, in particular, is said to have changed dramatically the religious practices of Dahomey by creating two new deities and more closely tying worship to that of the king.